MarkVed17/camp-cretaceous/README.md

 # [Camp Cretaceous](https://camp-cretaceous.netlify.app/) | E-Commerce App for dinoheads 🦕

-Camp Cretaceous is home to a unique collection of everything from Jurassic Park franchise.
+Camp Cretaceous is home to a unique collection of everything from the Jurassic Park franchise.
 Gear up for the sequel.

 ## Link